marcoverl/CVUserGuide/source/ManagingStorage.rst

     29780 container1/folder/7.pdf

-Using Rclone you can for example **mount** a S3 Cloud object storage bucket as a folder in your virtual machine (or in your desktop or other environment)
+Using Rclone you can for example **mount** (please note that the "fuse" package is required) a S3 Cloud object storage bucket as a folder in your virtual machine (or in your desktop or other environment)

 E.g with the following command the bucket 'bucket1' is mounted in the local folder 'localfolder':